NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

 4. Run the opmode.
 The graph will not show up until you have started it.
    - Remeber to turn off the 30 second autonomous timer!

+Make sure to click the graph button _after_ you run the program.
 If the graph doesn't show up, and instead shows a number of checkboxes, that's okay.
 Click the `targetVelocity` and `velocity0` checkbox.
 Ignore the others.
 This will make tuning easier.

 5. Look for the `DriveConstants` in the right sidebar.
 Open the dropdown.
 Then look for `MOTOR_VELO_PID`.
 Open that dropdown.
 You'll see the options: `kD`, `kI`, `kP`, and `kV`.
 You will be tuning these variables.